rice7th/swef/README.md

 Example of the fetch on ubuntu

-Written mainly in Lua, it is a generic fetch that works (nearly) everywhere, even on windows, without emulating shells or creating some weird compatibility layes.
+Written mainly in Lua, SWEF is a generic fetch that works (nearly) everywhere, even on windows, without emulating shells or using some weird compatibility layes.
-The only dependencies are Lua and xprop, but xprop is required only on x11 systems, meaning that you dont need it for android, MacOs, windows and wayland systems.
-Also Xprop is usually preinstalled, but double-checking never hurts :)
+The only dependencies are Lua (5.1+) and xprop, but xprop is required only on X11 systems, meaning that you dont need it for android, MacOs, windows and wayland systems.
+Also Xprop is usually preinstalled on X11 systems, but double-checking never hurts :)

 ## Installation
 Download the package (Linux/MacOS only):